RU09342/lab-6taking-control-over-your-embedded-life-delengowski2/Open Loop Systems/README.md

 Above is a basic form of a feedback loop.
 Our function, shown as the P in the picture, is cooling a voltage regulator with a fan, and the feedback is a temperature reading that will alter the next output.
 The initial input is a desired temperature to be reached.

+Before we get into the nitty-gritty, the processor we chose to use for all parts of the lab was the G2553.
+Our defense for using this processor is that it is easily replaceable should something burn the processor out.
+This is a concern here since we are dealing with currents and voltages that are much higher than any of the MSP430s can handle; accidentally exposing a pin to high voltage could kill the whole processor.

 ## Voltage Regulator
 The voltage regulator is the element of the system that will constantly be producing heat.
 Our setup used a 22ohm 1W power resistor at the output of the voltage regulator and 15.5V input.
 The voltage regulator used was the LM7805CV3.
 (((circuit diagram of voltage regulator needed)))